- Maintaining a specialized commercial court, division or judge

 While the case management principles adopted by courts vary depending on their needs and the local legal culture, some have been applied so consistently worldwide as to have evolved into a set of core principles.
 These include early court intervention, establishing meaningful events such as the filing of a plea or the submission of the final judgment, establishing time frames for these events and for disposition, creating realistic schedules and expectations that events will occur as scheduled, introducing early options for settlement, establishing firm and realistic appearance dates and developing mechanisms that control frivolous adjournments (14).

-The data show that having a pretrial conference is a common case management tool, used in 89 economies.
-Laws or regulations setting time standards for key court events exist in 94 economies, and these time standards are respected in practice in only 62 of these economies.
-Detailed rules regulating adjournments are available in only 46 economies.
+The data show that having a pretrial conference is a common case management tool, used in 91 economies.
+Laws or regulations setting time standards for at least three key court events exist in 92 economies, and these time standards are respected in practice in only 60 of these economies.
+Detailed rules regulating adjournments are available in only 37 economies.

 Doing Business measures court automation in connection with the availability of electronic filing of the initial summons, electronic service of process and electronic payment of court fees.
 Doing Business tests only whether these features are in place, not whether they are used by the majority of court users.
 For all these features the court of reference is the one that would have jurisdiction to hear the Doing Business standardized case.